-Your landlord has a legal duty to make sure that your home meets certain minimum physical standards.
+Your landlord must make sure that your rented home meets certain minimum standards.
+This is a legal requirement.

 - A washing machine

-- A clothes-dryer if the dwelling does not have a private garden or yard
+- A clothes-dryer if the property does not have a private garden or yard

-They must also provide facilities for cooking and for the hygienic storage of food, to include the following:
+They must also provide facilities for cooking and for the hygienic storage of food, including:

-- Sink with mains water supply, hot water and draining area
+- Sink with mains water supply of cold drinking water, piped supply of hot water and draining area

 All landlords must provide: